gustavoaz7/100DaysOfCode/README.md

 ## Introduction
 I am a code newbie.
-I decided to explore this coding world recently and now I decided that there is no better way to dive into it than joining this challenge.
+I decided to explore the coding world recently and now I decided that there is no better way to dive into it than joining this challenge.
 Doing so I will commit myself to learn and practice coding every single day.
 This will also keep track of my progress.

-### What I've done so far
+### What I've done before this challenge
 * Codecademy
   * Learn HTML & CSS: Part I
   * Make a Website